gorilli-team/sticky-yield/README.md

 ### 2. Opportunity Score Calculation

-The system uses a **sophisticated Opportunity Score** to identify the best pools, balancing yield potential with stability and capacity.
+The system uses a **Opportunity Score** to identify the best pools, balancing yield potential with stability and capacity.

 #### The Formula